veeto

 Key Takeaways

-• Requires annual updates to disaster plans with input from local emergency coordinators.
+• Requires annual disaster planning reviews for skilled nursing facilities with input from local planners.

 Summary